manfredsteyer/ngx-build-plus/lib/README.md

 - 📦 Build a single bundle (e. g. for Angular Elements)
 - 📄 Extend the default behavior by providing a **partial** config that just contains your additional settings
+- 📄 Alternative: Extend the default behavior by providing a custom function
 - ☑️ Inherits from the default builder, hence you have the same options
 - 🍰 Simple to use
 - ⏏️ No eject needed